robertobatts/aws-certification-notes/notes/11-s3-intro.md

 # Amazon S3 Introduction

 ## Buckets
-- S3 allows people to store objectes (files) in buckets (directories)
+- S3 allows people to store objects (files) in buckets (directories)
 - Buckets must have a globally unique name
 - Buckets are defined at the region level
 - Naming convention: no uppercase, no underscore, 3-63 characters long, not an IP, must start with lowercase letter or number